 Don’t stress.
 You just need to follow the straightforward advice to keep yourself and your partners safer and minimise the risks.

-To keep yourself and your partners safer simply follow these basic steps and remember, no one is immune to catching an STI, peoples luck does sometimes run out:
+To keep yourself and your partners safer simply follow these basic steps and remember, no one is immune to catching an STI.

-1. Use Condoms - sick of hearing it you maybe, but the message hasn’t changed.
+1. Use Condoms - sick of hearing it maybe, but the message hasn’t changed.
 Condoms are the most effective barrier to avoid getting another guys cum, blood, or shit near any of your bodily entrances, this includes arse, mouth, eyes.
-The most risky thing you can do is to bottom without a condom, this puts you at 7 times the risk for HIV!
+The most risky thing you can do is to bottom without a condom or PrEP, this puts you at 7 times the risk for HIV!

-If you are a Greenwich, Bexley or Medway resident you can order condoms for free
+If you are a resident of the boroughs of Greenwich or Medway, you can order condoms for free

 3. More fucking = More testing: it’s simple the more people you have sex with, the more you need to test for STIs

-If you are a Greenwich, Bexley or Medway resident you can order a home test kit which you can use to send samples back to us by post for testing.
-You'll get your results by text, or on our website, so you don't need to do anything more than just take the samples for us and put the kit in the post.
+If you are a resident of the boroughs of Greenwich or Medway, you can order a home test kit which you can use to send samples back to us by post for testing.
+You'll get your results by text, so you don't need to do anything more than just take the samples for us and put the kit in the post.

-6. Get your partner/s tested – Love doesn’t stop STIs, a lot of guys contract HIV and other STIs from partners they love and care about.
+6. Get your partner/s tested – It is common for people to contract HIV and other STIs from partners they love and care about.
 Roughly 1 in 3 guys with HIV believe they caught it from their boyfriend.
 Your heart can be dumb – use your head (the one on top of your neck) and get your partner/s tested before you decide to ditch condoms.
-Even then, remember, he may not have the same ideas about monogamy that you do.
+Even then, remember, they may not have the same ideas about monogamy that you do.

 Symptoms can include: